Generation of data for pesticide applications in horticulture crops 2018 (ST17000)

 The generation of pesticide residue, efficacy and crop safety data is required to support label registration and minor use permit applications made to the Australian Pesticides and Veterinary Medicines Authority (APVMA) which, when approved, provide access to safe and effective chemicals for the management of pests, weeds and diseases.

-For the mango industry, the grant investment will support a Dow label registration application for Transform (sulfoxaflor) for the control of fruit-spotting and banana-spotting bugs.
+For the mango industry, the grant investment supported a Dow label registration application for Transform (sulfoxaflor) for the control of fruit-spotting and banana-spotting bugs.

-Separate to the grant funding, this investment will also support a Bayer DC-163 label registration application for the control of mango tip borer (mango shoot caterpillar), armyworm, helicoverpa, leaf-eating caterpillar, looper, light brown apple moth, and yellow peach moth.
+Separate to the grant funding, this investment also supported a Bayer DC-163 label registration application for the control of mango tip borer (mango shoot caterpillar), armyworm, helicoverpa, leaf-eating caterpillar, looper, light brown apple moth, and yellow peach moth.

-This project is a strategic levy investment in the Hort Innovation Mango Fund
+This project was a strategic levy investment in the Hort Innovation Mango Fund